hmadland/460/journalHW9.md

 4. Go to App Services click on your web app
 5. Go to Application Settings
 6. Scroll down to connection strings
-7. In the Name type the context file that interacts with the db in your local project
+7. In the Name type whatever you named the db in azure.
 8. In the Value past in the connection string and add in your user_name and password
 9. Click save